Nongphadok Lakpa Atithi

 Nongphadok Lakpa Atithi was also the opening film at the 12th International Guwahati Film Festival 2020.
 It got official selection at the 5th North-East Film Festival, Pune (Fragrances from the North-East).

-Synopsis
+Plot

 Tamubi had determined not to visit her estranged husband.
 Not even once in their twelve years of separation.
 But one day, all against herself, she visits to attend her daughter's wedding.
 She yielded to her daughter's persistence.
-When she arrives the estranged couple did not exchange a single word.
+When she arrives, the estranged couple did not exchange a single word.
 As night falls after the ceremony, Tamubi has no choice but to hold the night at her husband's place.
 Reminiscence of the years gone by keep awake the separated husband and wife the whole night.
 The following day her husband pleads her to come back and start life anew.
 But Tamubi sticks to her independent conscience.